Spinach Feta Casserole with Brown Rice

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-I made a lot of changes in the original recipe to make this lower-glycemic and suitable for South Beach, including using brown rice, leaving out the butter, using less cheese and switching some of it for lower-fat Feta cheese, and increasing the proportion of spinach to other ingredients.
+I made a lot of changes in the original recipe to make this lower-glycemic and suitable for the original South Beach, including using brown rice, leaving out the butter, using less cheese and switching some of it for lower-fat Feta cheese, and increasing the proportion of spinach to other ingredients.
 With my changes, this would be okay for phase 2 or 3 of South Beach.
 With brown rice this recipe has about 27 net carbs per servings, so it’s probably a splurge on carbs for a stricter low-carb eating plan.

 Find More Recipes Like This One: